Extracorporeal cardiopulmonary resuscitation: Assessment

 Once cardiac arrest is identified, cardiopulmonary resuscitation is commenced as per local resuscitation algorithms.
 With the assistance of emergency medical services and in hospital resuscitation teams, all patients with out-of hospital and in hospital arrests are assessed for their eligibility for ECPR.
 A set of criteria, specific to each ECMO site is applied whilst cardiac compressions are continued.
 The patients clinical history is reviewed to assess for a likely reversible cause associated with the arrest.
 Patients are also reviewed for the presence of contraindication such as pre-existing neurological impairment or significant limitation in ability to undertake activities of daily living.
 Patients who are deemed not suitable for ECPR continue on standard ALS protocols or in accordance to pre-existing advanced care directives.

 Preparation

 Once a patient is deemed appropriate for ECPR, the appropriate ECPR team is alerted.
 Patients in the CHEER trial had a mechanical compression device, the Autopulse (TM ZOLL Inc, MA USA) attached.
 Also specific to the CHEER trial is the infusion of 2L of ice-cold saline in an effort to induce hypothermia.
-The patient is intubated for ventilatory support, whilst they continue to be managed.
+The patient is intubated for ventilatory support, while they continue to be managed.